 It’s not enough to download the Uber or Lyft, and Curb apps and link the appropriate credit card to your accounts – have everyone in your group do the same.
-This is beneficial for several reasons: First, if the people in your group are first-time users and you refer them to a rideshare service, you’ll both receive a referral credit.
-Second, if your phone dies at some point, you can use another person’s phone to request a ride without having to sit around and wait for the app to download.
+This is beneficial for several reasons.
+First, if the people in your group are first-time users and you refer them to a rideshare service, you’ll both receive a referral credit.
+Second, if your phone dies at some point, you can use another person’s phone to request a ride without waiting for the app to download.

 6. Build in Breaks

 During our time in Singapore and Hong Kong, we walked 3 – 7 miles every day.
 Needless to say despite all the bingefests, I came home in much better shape than I left.
-Walking from one activity to the next (with the occasional Uber ride in between) can get exhausting, so make sure you build in breaks.
-Maybe this is taking planning to a crazy level, but when you’re with a group, some people can walk for miles without getting tired while others pass out after the first mile (guilty).
-Be sure to set aside a designated time when you’ll all settle into a cafe, recharge your batteries (literally), drink some coffee, and just chill until you’re off to the next activity.
+Walking from one activity to the next (with the occasional Uber ride) can get exhausting, so build in some breaks.
+Maybe this is taking planning to a crazy level.
+However, some people can walk for miles without getting tired while others pass out after the first mile (guilty).
+So it’s wise to set aside a designated time when you’ll all settle into a cafe, recharge (literally), drink some coffee, and just chill until you’re off to the next activity.
 This will keep everyone in the group sane.